 Jason Harrison – Post Doctoral Fellow, Imager Lab Manager – Sensory Perception and Interaction Research Group, University of British Columbia. ↩︎

-I plan to automate it. ↩︎
+I plan to automate it (see post about it). ↩︎